Buffalo Bill's

-Buffalo Bill's is a hotel and casino in Primm, Nevada, United States, at the California state line.
-It is one of the Primm Valley Resorts, owned and operated by Affinity Gaming.
-It has 1,242 guest rooms and suites.
-The hotel is home to the now closed Desperado roller coaster, a hypercoaster with a 225-foot drop and a top speed of 80 mph, as well as a pool in the shape of a buffalo.
-The hotel-casino has two hotel room towers: the Annie Oakley Tower (the A Tower) and the Buffalo Bill Tower (B Tower).
-It is named after Buffalo Bill.
+Buffalo Bill's is a defunct hotel and casino in Primm, Nevada, United States, at the California state line.
+It was one of the Primm Valley Resorts, owned and operated by Affinity Gaming.
+It had 1,242 guest rooms and suites at the time of its closure.
+The hotel was home to the Desperado roller coaster, a hypercoaster with a 225-foot drop, and a top speed of 80 mph, a log flume ride, as well as a pool in the shape of a buffalo.
+The hotel-casino had two hotel room towers: the Annie Oakley Tower (the A Tower) and the Buffalo Bill Tower (B Tower).
+It was named after Buffalo Bill.